biotech Technology

 Key performance indicators

 The heat recovery system consists of the heat exchanger in the sewer and the heat pump.
-Thus, there are at least two key performance indictors to be considered.
-The performance of the heat exchanger is usually indicated as heat transfer efficiency or as heat transfer coefficient.
+Thus, there are at least two key performance indicators to be considered.
+The performance of the heat exchanger is usually indicated as heat transfer efficiency or heat transfer coefficient.
 It should be noted that the wastewater may lead to the formation of a biofilm on the heat exchanger.
 That can diminish its heat transfer efficiency.
-According to Brunk et al. 2013, the biofilm can function as an insulating layer between the wastewater and the heat exchanger depending on its thickness.
-This can lead to a decrease in the temperature difference of up to 5 K. Besides biofilm formation, also scaling and corrosion processes can contribute to a decrease in the heat transfer efficiency of heat exchangers.
-In practise to overcome the fouling effect, either the heat exchangers have an oversized surface or anti-fouling surfaces are used for the heat exchangers.
+According to Brunk et al. 2013, the biofilm can function as an insulating layer between the wastewater and the heat exchanger, depending on its thickness.
+This can lead to a decrease in the temperature difference of up to 5 K. Besides biofilm formation, scaling and corrosion processes can also contribute to a decrease in the heat transfer efficiency of heat exchangers.
+In practise, to overcome the fouling effect, either the heat exchangers have an oversized surface or anti-fouling surfaces are used for the heat exchangers.

 Parameter